Sujaygawas07/AI-Virtual-Assistant/README.md

 pyttsx3 is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.

 ### Webbrowser :-
+The webbrowser module provides a high-level interface to allow displaying web-based documents to users.

+### Wikipedia :-
+Wikipedia module fetches information directly from one of the most extensive knowledge repositories online.

+### PyWhatKit :-
+It is a Python library with various helpful features.
+It's easy-to-use and does not require you to do any additional setup.
+Currently, it has about 300k+ downloads and counting.
+New updates are released frequently with new features and bug fixes.

+### pyjokes :-
+One line jokes for programmers (jokes as a service)

+## To add these, you will have to execute the following commands in the terminal:

+pip install pyttsx3

+pip install SpeechRecognition

+pip install Wikipedia

+pip install webbrowser

+pip install pywhatkit

+pip install pyjokes

+pip install requests